digital-asset/docs.daml.com/docs/3.1/docs/tsa-arch/why-daml.rst

 Why Daml: Maximizing Value Through Architectural Alignment
 **********************************************************
 To maximize the value of Daml and Canton, it is essential to align architectural decisions with the organization’s business goals.
 This alignment begins with a clear understanding of “why Daml,” focusing on the unique value it provides.
-This documentation outlines the core value drivers of a Daml application, providing guidance for architectural decisions impacting the two primary stakeholders: app providers and app users.
+This documentation outlines the core value drivers of a Daml application, providing guidance for architectural decisions impacting the two primary stakeholders: :ref:`app providers <app-provider>` and :ref:`app users <app-user>`.

 Core Value Drivers
 ******************